APSIMInitiative/ApsimX/Docs/content/Contribute/HowToContribute.md

 	![Create pull request](/images/create_pull_request.png)

 	- You can reference issue numbers here.
+Each pull request must contain a issue number.

 	- It is also good to add some extra comments in the top box that explains what is in the pull request e.g. New cotton validation data from site xyz.